 Need help starting a style guide?
 Read the related blog article, “6 Critical Components to Include in Your Style Guide.”

 Implement your style guide

 Your style guide includes all your brand standards and allows you to have documented controls in place for people to use your brand – whether within your organization or external.
 Distribute it and educate coworkers and internal departments to emphasize the importance of your brand.
 This will go a long way in protecting it.
 Determine what your internal controls are and assign “reviewers” to help ensure that Dave in HR is providing the right logo and message for a sponsored event.

 Also, make sure that satellite offices or other locations have the tools in place to maintain your organization’s brand consistency, regardless of how far they may be geographically from the corporate office or marketing team.
-A marketing resource management system like Suttle-Straus’ S4 Marketing Resource Center may be a great fit for distributing branded materials and guidelines.
+A customized brand portal by Suttle-Straus may be a great fit for distributing branded materials and guidelines.

 Involve the Purchasing Department

 One of the internal teams that it’s crucial to make aware of brand standards is your purchasing department.
 Ask them to include the standards with estimate requests and to provide it with all assigned projects.
 Buyers often just look at the bottom line and deadlines.
 Having the purchasing team include your brand standards can alleviate potential failures or not meeting expectations when it comes to a finished job.
 It’s always good to be proactive with other departments to ensure brand consistency.

 Having several vendors can be a challenge when trying to achieve a consistent brand.
 For example, working with a single print partner that knows your brand, the paper stocks, treatments and substrates you use will only help to protect your brand’s identity.
 When organizations rely on multiple vendors, the risk of inconsistencies increases.
 Sometimes you may not have control of the vendors you work with, so in such cases, it’s important to provide clear specifications to ensure continuity in your brand.